LiliaFramework/Modules/donator/docs/hooks.md

 # Hooks

-Module-specific events raised by the Donator module.
+Module-specific events raised by the Donator Perks module.

 ---